 - Personal information that you provide by filling in forms on the website.
 This includes information you provide at the time of registering your interest in our developments on the website and signing up for media alerts and Investor email alerts.
 It also includes filling in recruitment forms and uploading your CV.

 - If you contact us, we may keep a record of that correspondence.
 We may also ask you for information when you report a problem with the website.

-We will do our best to protect your personal information and we will use technology that will help us to do this, however the transmission of your information across the internet is entirely at your own risk.
+We will do our best to protect your personal information and we will use technology that will help us to do this.

 b.
 People who contact us via social media